Healthy Homes Assessment Fernhill

 Fernhill Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement throughout Fernhill and New Zealand rental homes where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is a requirement throughout Fernhill and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records to demonstrate compliance with each Healthy Homes Standard that apply or will apply during the tenancy of an apartment rental.
+• Property managers and landlords are required to keep records of their the compliance with any Healthy Homes Standard that apply or will be applied throughout the tenancy period of your rental home.

 Beginning 1 July 2021

-• Private landlords and property managers have to make sure their rental properties comply according to Healthy Homes Standard within 90 days of a renewal, new or a change in tenancy.
+• Private landlords and property managers have to ensure their rental properties conform according to Healthy Homes Standards within 90 days of any newly renewed, extended or changed Tenancy.

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.

-• All houses that are rented out from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes